-Update On Kauai North Shore Road Closures - May 11, 2019
+Update On Kauai Road Opening (North Shore) - June 24, 2019

-The latest news regarding the Kauai road opening was in today's Garden Island Newspaper.
 As many of you know, the road west of Hanalei Bay to Ke'e has been closed since the April 2018 Kauai flood.
 Many people, residents and guests, have been anxiously awaiting its reopening.
 Lumahai Beach, Tunnels, Ke'e and the Kalalau Trail have been closed off for over a year to all except the people who live in Wainiha and Haena.
 A convoy schedule has been in effect for these residents.

 - Traffic will be flagged, 24 hours a day, at mile marker 1, alternating between Lihue-bound and Hanalei-bound traffic using one lane.